wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

                 <code>POST </code>
             </td>
             <td>
-                This endpoint artifact will be used to post inforamtion to the back-end service.
+                This endpoint artifact will be used to post informtion to the back-end service.
             </td>
         </tr>
         <tr>